Haschmasch/ModGuideConverter2/README.md

 ## The (theoretical) solution
 We use a ASP.NET Core API as a backend that can parse and save module guides as json files on the server file-system using Newtonsoft.Json.
 LibGit2Sharp is used to save files in individual user folders (Branches) using Git-Worktrees.
 This also allows us to have a version-oriented approach in the backend while controlling the Git operations over the API.
 We use a PostgreSQL-Database to store User data and additional information for the Git directories.
 The User-management is done using ASP.NET Core Identity.
+The Database access and initialization is realized with EntityFramework.

+## The folder structure
+A ModGuideConverter can support multiple root directories.
+Their path can be found in the database.
+A root-directory contains multiple sub-directories.
+Each of them represents a module guide.
+A sub-directory contains the different Git-Worktrees of a module guide aswell as the git repo under the "master" folder.
+Each worktree represents a working directory of a user who is working on the module guide.
+The user access to the module guides is defined in the database table "UserModuleGuideMappings".

 ## Remarks
 Please take a look at the open issues for missing features.